Property-Meld/heroku-buildpack-aiven-deploy-pg/README.md

 HEROKU_BIN # location of the heroku_bin
 IS_REVIEW_APP # set in pipeline/heroku config vars
-STAGING_APP_NAME # name of the heroku staging app name for usage with heroku cli STAGING_DATABASE_URL # points to the pg instance of a staging db postgres url for cloning into review app.
+STAGING_APP_NAME # name of the heroku staging app name for usage with heroku cli
 ```